 The Police Records Unit issues various licenses and permits, photographs and fingerprints (mug-and-print) individuals as ordered by the courts, and provides fingerprinting services for the general public.
 The Police Records Unit is also responsible for vehicle impounds; mailing the required notification to registered owners, and releasing vehicles when owners respond to the Sheriff's Office.

-- issued 1,651 new Concealed Handgun Licenses (CHLs).
-As of April 2, 2012, there are 14,299 CHL holders in Lane County.
-Lane County is 4th in the state behind Multnomah, Washington & Clackamas County.
+- issued 1,877 new Concealed Handgun Licenses (CHLs).
+As of 5/4/15, there are 18,420 CHL holders in Lane County.
+Lane County is 4th in the state behind Multnomah, Clackamas, and Washington County.

 Please use the following links for necessary forms, fee information, and instructions for requesting police reports or incident logs.